Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mappingtypes.md

 ### Strings

 A string is a sequence of zero or more characters.
 Unlike most other programming languages, Python lacks a character data type.
-A character in Python simply a single item in a string.
+A character in Python is simply a single item in a string.

 Because strings are sequences, they support the same slicing syntax as lists.
 The following examples demonstrate how slicing  extracts substrings from strings: